Thadal

-Thadal is a cooling and energizing drink, used by the people and pehlwan of the Sindh province in Pakistan.
-The drink keeps the wrestler's liver cool during fights and exercises.
-The drink is prepared using ground char magaz,(blend of melon seeds, namely pumpkin, cantaloupe, watermelon and cucumber seeds) dry fruits, pepper and almonds.
+Thadal is a cooling and energizing drink popular with the people of the Sindh province in Pakistan, in particular the pehlwan—practitioners of pehlwani, a form of wrestling local to the area.
+The drink is believed to keep the wrestler's liver cool during fights and exercises.
+The drink is prepared using ground char magaz (a blend of melon seeds, namely pumpkin, cantaloupe, watermelon and cucumber seeds), dry fruits, pepper and almonds.